imranj131/imranj131.github.io/_posts/2015-03-15-wearabletech.markdown

 ![WearHacks, Mtl](/assets/wearhacks.jpg)

 Thalmic Lab's Myo is a gesture control armband which uses an accelerometer, gyrometer and magnetometer, as well as a sensor to collect electromyographic data from muscles.
-This data is then conveted to digital signals which can be programmed accordingly.
+This data is then converted to digital signals which can be programmed accordingly.

 ![First time](/assets/myo-first-time.jpg)